Paul Galatis

 Bringing Back the Home Phone

-Some time back, I started chatting with a friend about reintroducing a home phone.
+Some time back, I spoke with a friend about reintroducing a home phone.

 We thought: wouldn’t it be great to have a simple family phone again?
 A phone where our kids could call their grandparents and their friends, build the confidence to say, “Hi Mrs Grey, please may I speak to Ben?”, and rediscover the art of actual conversation.